Rayekkk/LeGoTDP/README.md

 On devices with Lenovo WMI firmware attributes (`/sys/class/firmware-attributes/lenovo-wmi-other-0/`), the plugin writes directly to the sysfs interface - no external binary needed.
 On other AMD devices it falls back to calling `ryzenadj`.

 `ryzenadj` is fetched automatically from [FlyGoat/RyzenAdj](https://github.com/FlyGoat/RyzenAdj) GitHub releases on the first run.
-You can also build it from source with `setup.sh` or `make setup`.

 ---